BlogLinux & scripting

 Read AVC denials, write a targeted policy module, and keep SCCs strict instead of granting privileged.

 Something breaks, a log says 'Permission denied' on a file whose mode is clearly 0644, and within thirty seconds someone types setenforce 0.
 The problem 'goes away' — because you just turned off the seatbelt.
-SELinux denials are readable and the real fix is usually three commands, so it's worth learning to read them instead of reaching for the switch.
+SELinux denials are readable and the real fix is usually three commands, so it is worth learning to read them instead of reaching for the switch.
+On OpenShift, containers get SELinux contexts too — and Security Context Constraints assign MCS categories so two pods cannot read each other's volumes even as root.

 bash — read the deniallive